helloravi/helloravi.github.io/_posts/2016-08-03-list-of-books.markdown

 17. The Millionaire Next Door: The Surprising Secrets of America's Wealthy
 18. Stop Acting Rich: ...And Start Living Like A Real Millionaire
 19. Start with No - Jim Camp
+20. Mind Sculpture: Unlocking Your Brain's Untapped Potential by Ian Robertson